-1.0 INTRODUCTION
+1 INTRODUCTION

-1.1 PURPOSE AND APPLICABILITY
+1.1 Purpose and Applicability

-This Technical Standard (TS) provides operational guidance, practical lessons learned and experience gained, guides to good practice, and reference information on the safe handling of uranium.
-The TS provides information to assist uranium facilities in complying with Title 10 of the Code of Federal Regulations (CFR), Part 835, Occupational Radiation Protection (10 CFR 835) (DOE 2007a).
-This TS supplements the DOE G 441.1-1C, Radiation Protection Programs Guide for Use with Title 10, Code of Federal Regulations, Part 835 (DOE 2008a), DOE Orders, and DOE-STD-1098-2008, Radiological Control (RCS) (DOE 2008b) and has as its sole purpose the protection of workers and the public from the hazards that are inherent in uranium storage, processing, and handling.
+This Technical Standard provides operational guidance, practical lessons learned and experience gained, guides to good practice, and reference information on the safe handling of uranium.
+The Technical Standard provides information to assist uranium facilities in complying with Title 10 of the Code of Federal Regulations (CFR), Part 835, Occupational Radiation Protection (10 CFR Part 835).
+This Technical Standard supplements the DOE G 441.1-1C, Radiation Protection Programs Guide for Use with Title 10, Code of Federal Regulations, Part 835 (2008a); DOE Orders; and DOE-STD-1098-2008, Radiological Control (2009c), and its sole purpose is the protection of workers, the public, and the environment from the hazards that are inherent in uranium storage, processing, and handling.

-This TS replaces DOE-STD-1136-2004, Guide of Good Practices for Occupational Radiological Protection in Uranium Facilities, providing more complete and current information and emphasizing situations that are typical of DOE's current operations, including weapons assembly and disassembly, safe storage, decontamination, and decommissioning (environmental restoration).
-This TS may be useful to health physicists and other safety professionals.
+This Technical Standard replaces DOE-STD-1136-2009, Guide of Good Practices for Occupational Radiological Protection in Uranium Facilities (DOE, 2009b), providing more complete and current information and emphasizing situations that are typical of DOE's current operations, including weapons assembly and disassembly, safe storage, decontamination, and decommissioning (environmental restoration).
+This Technical Standard may be useful to health physicists and other safety professionals.
 The information presented herein represents the best technical information available from within the DOE complex.
 Except to the extent that the guidance presented here is an exact quote from applicable regulations or contract requirements, it is not binding or mandatory.
-However, judicious use of this TS, in concert with applicable regulatory documents, will help in building a comprehensive and technically-defensible radiological control program.
+However, judicious use of this Technical Standard, in concert with applicable regulatory documents, will help in building a comprehensive and technically-defensible radiological control program.

-1.2 DEFINITIONS
+1.2 Definitions

-A glossary is provided in Appendix A. In all cases, the definitions provided in this TS are consistent with those provided in 10 CFR 835, its Guides, and the RCS.
+A glossary is provided in Appendix A. In all cases, the definitions provided in this Technical Standard are consistent with those provided in 10 CFR Part 835, its Guides, and DOE-STD-1098-2008 (2009c).

-1.3 DISCUSSION
+1.3 Discussion

 Chapters 2 through 10 provide technical information to assist in safely managing radiological hazards associated with uranium operations.
-The topics covered are those considered by representatives of many of DOE's uranium facilities to be most beneficial: Properties and Relative Hazards (Chapter 2), Radiation Protection (Chapter 3), Contamination Control (Chapter 4), Internal Dosimetry (Chapter 5), External Dosimetry (Chapter 6), Nuclear Criticality Safety (Chapter 7), Waste Management (Chapter 8), Emergency Management (Chapter 9), and Decontamination and Decommissioning (Chapter 10).
+The topics covered are those considered by representatives of many of DOE's uranium facilities to be most beneficial: Properties and Relative Hazards (Chapter 2), Radiation Protection (Chapter 3), Contamination Control (Chapter 4), Internal Dosimetry (Chapter 5), External Dosimetry (Chapter 6), Nuclear Criticality Safety (Chapter 7), Waste Management (Chapter 8), Emergency Management (Chapter 9), and Decommissioning (Chapter 10).